It's common for people to be confused about the patent process. We answer your FAQs.

 How do I choose a patent lawyer?

-If you use a patent lawyer, make sure you find an attorney who has filed similar types of patents in the past.
-For example, if you are a scientist and your discovery or invention is highly technical, make sure you choose a lawyer who has experience with other highly technical patents.
+If you use a patent lawyer, find an attorney who has filed similar types of patents in the past.
+For example, if you are a scientist and your discovery or invention is highly technical, choose a lawyer who has experience with other highly technical patents.
 If you are confident that you can write your own patent application, you may also seek online legal services to file your patent application for you.